12 best income generating assets for passive income UK – Updated September 2022

 It's also a way for you to generate passive or semi-passive income.

 Today we are going to explore different examples of income-generating assets, why they matter and how to get started.

 I write today's blog post from personal experience of having invested in 11 of 12 of the assets mentioned in the past or present.

 An asset is a source of future economic benefit.

-I really like this definition because it gives clues about who assets are for.
 They exist to help those who are future-minded achieve their goals.

 In even simpler terms, assets exist to put money in your pocket today and tomorrow.